SCEPTRE

 Simulation Partition

 The simulation partition handles simulation of the physical process and the initial distribution of process data to the control system.
-It has 2 components: the solver and the provider.
+It has two components: the solver and the provider.
 The solver generates physical process state data by, for example, numerically integrating a dynamic systems model from an initial condition.
 The solver also updates state data whenever it receives control system updates.
 The provider acts as an interface that enables the solver to receive and transmit data to and from the control system.
 The provider communicates to the control system via UDP multicast traffic over ZMQ sockets.
 Field device communication with the provider occurs over TCP using ZMQ sockets.

 SCEPTRE’s management network MGMT is used to move purely simulated data from the simulated physical process model to the SCEPTRE field devices that are monitoring and controlling the process.
 The MGMT network operates in the 172.16.0.0/16 address space.
 All the following connections are on the MGMT network and are not visible “in-game”.